ELE495-2425Summer/capstoneproject-esome-grup-1/README.md

 ```
 After saving, re-send the **updated client_sender.py** file to your Orange Pi via FileZilla, replacing the old one.

 5) Navigate to the **interface** folder inside the cloned repository on your PC.
-Double-click the arayuz_ac.vbs file to start the server.-Open PuTTY and enter the Orange Pi’s IP address to connect via SSH.
-Login with your Orange Pi credentials.
+Double-click the **arayuz_ac.vbs** file to start the server.

-6) Connect to Orange Pi via SSH using PuTTY and open terminal.
+6) Open PuTTY and enter the Orange Pi’s IP address to connect via SSH.
+Login with your Orange Pi credentials and open terminal.
 Activate the Python virtual environment if not already active:
 ```bash
 source venv/bin/activate
 ```
-Run **voiceprint_builder.py** to record your voice for authentication, you need to run this script only once to record and save your voice signatures before running the main control program:
+Run **voiceprint_builder.py** to record your voice for authentication, you need to run this script **only once** to record and save your voice signatures **before running the main control program**:
 ```bash
 python3 voiceprint_builder.py
 ```